Flutter framework

 + Flutter developers community for knowledge sharing

 Considering its short history, you might assume that Flutter is lacking community support.
 However, for such a young technology, it’s growing rapidly.
 We’ve already mentioned the impressive statistics of GitHub and Google trends.
-The annual study by Stack Overflow put Flutter fifth on the list of most popular libraries and frameworks in different domains. .
+The annual study by Stack Overflow put Flutter sixth on the list of most popular libraries and frameworks in different domains.
 The rating clearly shows that as of today Flutter and React Native are the two most wanted cross-platform technologies.

 A plethora of Flutter fans on Medium, Stack Overflow, Discord, Reddit, Gitter, and all the major social networks won’t leave you high and dry with any issues that may arise.
 Besides, Dart communities are also plentiful.